Learn who we are and how we serve our community

 And then Christmas turned into January.
 Want to guess how many orders we got that month?
 The answer is three.
 We got three.
 We were terrified because at that point, we had nine people on the payroll, including Phillip and I. We panicked, and we were like: “What are we going to do?”
 So we traveled doing shows all over the Midwest, Atlanta, D.C., Pittsburgh, Cincinnati, Columbus and Chicago.
 We were doing 52 shows a year.
 It was a big grind.

 It was such a blessing to us because honestly, we would have never opened a storefront [without the experience.]
 It was the era where everyone was saying brick-and-mortar is dead.
 Everything’s online.
 We were trying to grow [our business] online, but it’s a big ask to have someone order a $400 leather bag that they’ve never seen, touched or smelled versus seeing it in person, experiencing it and then ordering it.
-Since then, we’ve worked with the Cleveland Research Co., and they found that 84% of luxury purchases are made in person, partly because people want that high-end customer service when they’re buying something big.
+We found that customers loved the in-store experience, partly because people want that high-end customer service when they’re buying something big.
 It’s a different experience buying something in an outdoor parking lot versus when you walk into a store and they give you a glass of champagne.

 And it helped with our recognition.
 People came from states away to our store, saying: “I saw this on Cleveland Hustles.”
 We still have people coming in and saying: “We remember you from the show.”